Taz1205/lm-lab-intro-typescript-wonderland/README.md

 The first looks pretty clear.
 We're calling `failImmediately` as our callback function, which doesn't sound great.
 Looking at the other functions, perhaps `startAdventure` would be more appropriate?

-👉 Replace the call to `failImmediately` with `startAdventure` in the "What's your name?" prompt in `index.ts`
+👉 Replace the call to `failImmediately` with `npm ints` in the "What's your name?" prompt in `index.ts`

 Now entering a name makes some progress... but what's this about an entry code?!